 Four Phase Training

-Phase 1 explores the Biblical basis and critical elements of Sports Chaplaincy.
+First, Phase 1 explores the Biblical basis and critical elements of Sports Chaplaincy.
 Phase 2 places particular emphasis on pastoral care, while Phase 3 centres on mentoring and includes a visit to a sports organisation.
 Phase 4 provides practical guidance on subjects such as family life; suicide awareness; and grief, loss and transitions.

 Attendance at Four Phase Training, together with the submission of completed Learning Captures, is a requirement for Sports Chaplaincy NZ accreditation.